 - Saint Brigid’s Home Foundation

-- CHSSN, especially their NPI project (Networking and Partnerships Initiative)
+- CHSSN, especially their Networking and Partnership Initiative (NPI)

 - Health Canada